nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5-linux/edX-DEV212x-Lab5-linux.md

 1. See how the site and its slot, database and Application Insights are conifgured in the ARM Templates

+1. Create a link from VSTS to your Azure subscription

 1. Modify the Release Definition to deploy the MyShuttle container to Azure, including deploying to a staging slot and diverting a percentage of traffic to the slot

 1. Modify code and see different versions of the site